Yemi A.D.: Work with Charlie Straight

-The following year 2011, Charlie Straight, a Czech indie-rock band, asked Yemi to direct their music video, "School Beauty Queen", which was later awarded the Music Video of the Year in 2011 by MTV Czech.
+In 2011, Charlie Straight, a Czech indie-rock band, asked Yemi to direct their music video, "School Beauty Queen", which was later awarded the Music Video of the Year in 2011 by MTV Czech.

 Moonshot Platform

-In 2021, Yemi founded Moonshot Platform Inc., a U.S.-based 501(c)(3) non-profit organization previously operating from Europe, whose mission is to seek and accelerate emerging leaders and their organizations around the world who work on solutions to the 21st Century Grand Challenges & SDGs focused innovations.
-The platform, supported by former U.S. Secretary Madeleine Albright, hosted five conferences across Europe and the U.S. in 2021 with over 650 C-level change-makers, 60 international speakers and reached over three million people.
+In 2021, Yemi founded Moonshot Platform Inc., a U.S.-based 501(c)(3) non-profit organization previously operating from Europe, whose mission is to seek and accelerate emerging leaders and their organizations around the world who work on solutions to the 21st Century Grand Challenges & SDG-focused innovations.
+The platform, supported by former U.S. Secretary Madeleine Albright, hosted five conferences across Europe and the U.S. in 2021 with over 650 C-level change-makers and 60 international speakers, reaching over three million people.

-In 2022 the platform hosted Moonshot Awards - The Global search for social innovators that received applications from 88 countries.
+In 2022 the platform hosted Moonshot Awards, a global search for social innovators that received applications from 88 countries.
 Moonshot is also committed to provide mentorship to its members and hosted Moonshot Young Leaders Camp for 50 young change makers and their senior mentors in Massachusetts in 2023.